-It opens the url (if present) and enters loop where user commands are read and interpreted. url is expected to have the usual protocol identifier.
+After the url is loaded gc enters a command loop where user commands are read and interpreted. url is expected to have the usual protocol identifiers (file, gopher, http, https or gemini).
 If not url

 %09%09+appended if it ends with a

 If no url is given on the command line but a home page is configured gc opens that file.